 His primary weapon, the Rocket Launcher, fires powerful rockets in a straight line (unaffected by gravity, unlike the Demoman's Grenade Launcher) and has both a large knockback effect and decent splash damage (especially when aimed at the feet of enemies).
 Although rockets are less effective at longer ranges, it is one of the biggest beneficiaries of Critical Hits (as one critical rocket can take out most full-health classes in a single explosion, at any range).
 He also carries a backup Shotgun and trench shovel, both for use when he runs out of rockets (or is not in a position to reload the Rocket Launcher).

-The least comprehensible class (thanks to the gas mask), the Pyro excels in simple close-range ambushes thanks to the Pyro's homemade flamethrower (allowing them to deal continuous fire damage with ease).
-Due of the simplicity of the flamethrower and the Pyro's good vitality (tied for third-highest in the game with the Demoman), the Pyro can cause panic among tight-knit groups of enemies.
+The least comprehensible class (thanks to the gas mask), the Pyro excels in simple close-range ambushes thanks to their homemade flamethrower (allowing them to deal continuous fire damage with ease).
+Due of the simplicity of the flamethrower and the Pyro's good vitality (tied for third-highest in the game with the Demoman), they can cause panic among tight-knit groups of enemies.

-The Pyro's primary weapon, the Flame Thrower, fires a constant stream that ignites enemies at close ranges.
+Their primary weapon, the Flame Thrower, fires a constant stream that ignites enemies at close ranges.
 Continuously firing on enemies, especially at very close range, can quickly finish them off.
 While ignited, enemy players slowly lose health for a short amount of time (or until they are either extinguished with water or healed through a medkit), known as "afterburn damage".
 Other Pyroes, wearing flame-retardant suits, are immune to afterburn damage.
-Because the Flame Thrower runs out of ammo quickly (and cannot ignite enemies underwater), the Pyro also carries a backup Shotgun (for longer ranges) and fire axe (for closer ranges).
+Because the Flame Thrower runs out of ammo quickly (and cannot ignite enemies underwater), they also carries a backup Shotgun (for longer ranges) and fire axe (for closer ranges).

 The master of explosives, the Demoman excels at indirect destruction with timed grenades from his standard grenade launcher and remotely-detonated "stickybombs" from his special Stickybomb Launcher.
 While he is tied for the third-highest vitality (with the Pyro), direct combat with his explosive weapons can be difficult for beginners (sometimes putting him in the position of relying on his whiskey bottle as a melee weapon).